Kylie Jenner Sex Tape Rumors: Tyga Addresses Reports That He And Kylie Have An Explicit Video

 After the rapper and former boyfriend of the Keeping Up With The Kardashians star released a track in which he appeared to make reference to an explicit video with Kylie, he is now clarifying that there isn’t really a sex tape at all.

-The relationship and subsequent breakup between Kylie and Tyga generated quite a it of media coverage, with celebrity news outlets reporting on the alleged infidelities and fights between the young couple.
+The relationship and subsequent breakup between Kylie and Tyga generated quite a bit of media coverage, with celebrity news outlets reporting on the alleged infidelities and fights between the young couple.
 One of the most salacious allegations was that they had recorded a series of sex tapes that could be hitting the internet, and this week Tyga seemed to feed into those rumors.

 In a new mixtape track “Run It Back,” Tyga rapped about filming a sex tape with a partner and releasing it to the internet.
 As HipHopDX noted, rapped, “Reaching for my phone / Let me record that a** / Let me record that a** / If the s**t leak, don’t be mad.”